 Africa emits only 3% of greenhouse gases, even though it accounts for 20-25% of the world’s population.

-A loss and damage fund was launched at Abu Dhabi COP28 in November 2023 to further support developing nations.
+A loss and damage fund was launched at COP28 in Abu Dhabi in November 2023 to further support developing nations.
 The initiative was applauded by experts and climate activists, but critics say it remains to be seen whether the initiative will be amply financed.

-Navigating the ecological transition will cost “between 2% and 5% of the GDP of each country concerned per year” according to de Boissieu.
+Navigating the ecological transition will cost “between 2% and 5% of the GDP of each country concerned per year,” according to de Boissieu.
 In Tunisia, for example, taking an estimated 2% of its current $54.7bn GDP a year, $1.1bn a year is needed to finance the ecological transition.
-Taking the upper range of 5%, the bill rises to $2.8bn.
+If it reaches the upper range of 5%, the bill rises to $2.8bn.

 For the continent as a whole, the transition towards clean energy will require an annual investment of $190bn, according to Nassim Oulmane, director of the climate change and natural resources management division of the United Nations Economic Commission for Africa.